-FACULTY The Department of Art and Design includes ten full-time faculty; all hold the highest degrees in their field and are practicing designers, artists and scholars.
+FACULTY The Department of Art and Design includes 10 full-time faculty; all hold the highest degrees in their field and are practicing designers, artists, and scholars.
 All full-time graphic design faculty are engaged in teaching classes from the introductory to advanced levels.
 Faculty are accessible, and classes are taught in comprehensive studio environments.

 ACADEMIC PREPARATION Students are not required to prepare a presentation of their work to be admitted to the graphic design program.
-However, in order to be eligble for merit scholarships offered by the Department of Art and Desigh, students must submit an application and portfolio of digital images of of their work.
+However, in order to be eligible for merit scholarships offered by the Department of Art and Design, students must submit an application and portfolio of digital images of their work.
 An online scholarship application form is available on the Department of Art and Design Web site.

-Bachelor of Arts (BA) in Graphic Design: The BA degree program allows the student to major in graphic design within the context of a liberal arts curriculum.
+Bachelor of Arts (B.A.) in Graphic Design: The B.A. degree allows the student to major in graphic design within the context of a liberal arts curriculum.
 This degree allows the student considerable flexibility in developing a course of study, as it can accommodate a double major or dual-degree programs.
 Number of credit hours required: 52

-REQUIREMENTS FOR MAJOR All students entering the major (BA and BFA) must first complete the Department’s foundation courses.
+REQUIREMENTS FOR MAJOR All students entering the major (B.A. and B.F.A.) must first complete the department’s foundation courses.
 This program of courses, completed in the first year, emphasizes fundamental skills in art history, drawing, and 2D and 3D design.
 Students majoring in graphic design have the unique opportunity to minor in a traditional studio area and studio majors may also minor in graphic design.
-The capstone experience, Art 191, involves the development of a presentation and online portfolio as well as a stationary system and business communication documents necessary.
+The Capstone experience, Art 191, involves the development of a presentation and online portfolio as well as a stationery system and necessary business communication documents.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which foster development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES Advanced students have the opportunity to work in professional internships.
-Many nonprofit organizations and businesses in Des Moines, Iowa's capital, value Drake design majors as high-quality candidates for part-time positions.
-Design majors are in high demand for producing works for campus organizations, publications and events.
-Past graphic design internships include positions at Meredith Publishing Corp, KN Integer, Design Matters, Two Rivers Marketing, Lexicon Consulting, Hallmark in Kansas City, The Museum of Contemporary Art in Chicago, Patch in New York, Population services International in Washington D.C., and Principal Global Investors.
+Many nonprofit organizations and businesses in Des Bones, Boa's capital, value Drake design majors as high-quality candidates for part-time positions.
+Design majors are in high demand for producing works for campus organizations, publications, and events.
+Past graphic design internships include positions at Heredity Corporation; KN Integer; Design Matters; Two Rivers Marketing, Lexicon Consulting; Hallmark in Balsas City; The Museum of Contemporary Art in Chicago; Patch in New Cork; Population services International in Washington, D.C.; and Principal Global Investors.